JohndeVostok/Magic-Kitchen/docs/client-logic.md

 	* Consider an item "i".
 	* "i.type" means the item's type, in an Integer.
 		* "i.type" == 1 means it's a magic paper.
 			* Now magic paper looks like an apple now.
-But it contains magic. (integer). "i.value" is a integer.
+But it contains magic. (integer). "i.value" is an integer.
 			* Magic paper should be like a paper with a number on it.
-			* Magic paper support load store add and sub.
+			* Magic paper support load store, add and sub.
 			* load(loc): When player hold a magic paper or have nothing in hand.
 Copy from loc.
 			* store(loc): When opFloor has a magic paper or nothing on it.
 Copy to loc.
 			* add(loc): Add magic paper on loc to magic paper on hand.
 			* sub(loc): Sub magic paper on loc to magic paper on hand.
 		* "i.type" != 1.
-It's just for kid.
+It's just for kids.
 	* "i.pos" means the position on the map.